dbfx/loadforge-directory/login_and_get_profile.md

 A test which posts to a login page when it starts, then requests /profile and some static content normally.
 This is a great example for logging into a site and then requesting content after login.

+The on_start definition will be run once by each individual simulated user.
+So they all login first, and then execute your various tests.

 ## Code

 ```python